 Getting started is easy and costs nothing.
 Just create an account and begin entering in your information.
 1040 is mobile-friendly and a great place to store your tax returns if you need them in the future.
 It even saves you a little time by importing your W-2.

-When you open a RoarMoney account with MoneyLion, you can get your tax refund fast and easy up to two days earlier.
+When you open virtual debit card RoarMoney account with MoneyLion, you can get your tax refund fast and easy up to two days earlier.
 For only $1 monthly, you get early paychecks, no minimum balance, and no overdraft fees.
 You’ll even get price protection on purchases, making sure you keep more money in your pocket.